Improved Weak Simulation of Universal Quantum Circuits by Correlated $L_1$ Sampling: Abstract

 \section{Abstract}

 Bounding the cost of classically simulating the outcomes of universal quantum circuits to additive error \(\delta\) is often called weak simulation and is a direct way to determine when they confer a quantum advantage.
 Weak simulation of the \(T\)+Clifford gateset is \(BQP\)-complete and is expected to scale exponentially with the number \(t\) of \(T\) gates.
-We constructively tighten the upper bound on the worst-case \(L_1\) norm sampling cost to next order in \(t\) from \(\mathcal O(\xi^t \delta^{-2})\) to \(\mathcal O((\xi^t{-}\frac{2{-}\sqrt{2}}{2} t)\delta^{-2})\), where \(\xi^t = 2^{\sim 0.228 t}\) is the stabilizer extent of the \(t\)-tensored \(T\) gate magic state.
+We constructively tighten the upper bound on the worst-case \(L_1\) norm sampling cost to next order in \(t\) from \(\mathcal O(\xi^t \delta^{-2})\) if \(\delta^2 \gg \xi^{-t}\) to \(\mathcal O((\xi^t{-}t) \delta^{-2} )\) if \(\delta^2 \gg (\xi^t -t)^{-1}\), where \(\xi^t = 2^{\sim 0.228 t}\) is the stabilizer extent of the \(t\)-tensored \(T\) gate magic state.
 We accomplish this by replacing independent \(L_1\) sampling in the popular SPARSIFY algorithm used in many weak simulators with correlated \(L_1\) sampling.
-As an aside, this result demonstrates that the minimal \(L_1\) stabilizer state norm's dependence on \(t\) for finite values is not multiplicative, despite the multiplicativity of its stabilizer extent.
+As an aside, this result demonstrates that the \(T\) gate magic state's approximate stabilizer state decomposition is not multiplicative with respect to \(t\), for finite values, despite the multiplicativity of its stabilizer extent.
 This is the first weak simulation algorithm that has lowered this bound's dependence on finite \(t\) in the worst-case to our knowledge and establishes how to obtain further such reductions in \(t\).

 Weak simulation is defined as the task of sampling the probabilities of universal quantum circuits to additive error.
 It is expected to require exponential resources on a classical computer since it is \(BQP\)-complete.
 Reducing the cost of classically simulating quantum computers~\cite{Harrow17} is necessary to characterize near-term noisy intermediate-scale quantum (NISQ) computers~\cite{Preskill18} that are rapidly growing in size and performance.